yasin-cs-3244/sensgreen-case-study/README.md

 ## About Implementation Details

 - Tech stack : Node.js, PostgreSQL, Express, Redis, Docker & Docker-Compose
-- **Redis** is used to cache incoming API requests.
+- **Redis** is used to cache data.
 Once a data saved (insert, update, delete) in database, application is also save the data in Redis.
 When the request is came, the data is taken from the cache for efficiency.
 - Whole application is **Dockerized** to fast and efficient deployment.
 - **Postman** collection file is provided to test study.
 - Application **validates API requests** by [**Joi**](https://www.npmjs.com/package/joi) as _express middleware_.
 If a request is invalid, user gets detailed (parametrized) error message.
 - [**Node-pg**](https://www.npmjs.com/package/pg) is used as a _PostgreSQL Client_.
 Node-pg is a _driver-level_ client that provides very efficient _pooling_ and _transaction_ mechanism.
 Also, it provides _parametrized queries_ that provides parameter type checking and safe querying.
 Connection pooling, transaction, and parametrized queries are used in the application.
+- _Singleton_ design pattern is used in the application.

 ## Setup & Run